Matt Wallner Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the 10th-best in MLB.

-- The Mariners' 3.85 team ERA ranks sixth across all league pitching staffs.
+- The Mariners have a 3.84 team ERA that ranks sixth across all MLB pitching staffs.

-- The Mariners allow the eighth-fewest home runs in baseball (103 total, 1.1 per game).
+- Mariners pitchers combine to allow 109 home runs (1.1 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.